Sjeiti/ronvalstarnl/src/data/markdown/post_angular-two-versus-vue.md

 <h2>Awesome</h2>
 <p>Okay, here we go again.
 HTML5 mode&#8230; check.
 Routes working&#8230; check.
 Alright, let&#8217;s do a REST call and inject some more routes.
 Eehr, wait&#8230; no http module.
 I&#8217;ll use this one.
 Injecting routes hmmm, ah wait, this works.
 Then a module with a frozen object for configuration.
 Change header data; simple DOM manipulation.
 No template injection, okay&#8230; (sound of keyboard tapping)&#8230; model module&#8230; bind this for scope&#8230; ah no scratch the bind, inlining is easier (but uglier).
 Hocus pocus Webstack&#8230; holy shit look at that speed compared to my ng1 site!</p>
 <h3>Yeah I think I&#8217;ll stick with Vue</h3>
 <p>The thing with Vue is that it has a specific purpose and it does it well.
 All other problems can be solved by pure Es6.
 Ng2 is capable of way more (and is advocated as such) but requires you to code in a rigid structured way.
 I&#8217;m not talking about Typescript here.
-Having coded Actionscript for years I love typed languages, and I loved the classical way Actionscript worked without having to resolve to this.
-Unfortunately I never liked classical objects in Javascript or Typescript.
+Having coded ActionScript for years I love typed languages, and I loved the classical way ActionScript worked without having to resolve to this.
+Unfortunately I never liked classical objects in JavaScript or Typescript.
 The former because it offered no value against prototypal, the latter because of all the this.</p>
 <h2>So forget Angular 2?</h2>
 <p>Would I use Vue for larger projects with multiple coders?
 I don&#8217;t know&#8230; probably not.
 Rigid structures like Angular 2 dictates are very helpful when coding in teams.
 I&#8217;ve done enough code reviews to know that freedom mostly goes hand in hand with a big fucking mess.
 I&#8217;m sure Vue would work in a team of senior devs adhering to strict coding guidelines.
 But first we&#8217;d have to get all those senior devs to agree on the coding guidelines, so that would never work.<br />
 So I guess I should give Angular 2 one more go.
 Even if it&#8217;s just to satisfy my curiosity.</p>